GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/php/index.md

 ## Overview
-The following documentation demonstrates how to use the [oxd client software](http://oxd.gluu.org) PHP library to send users from a PHP application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.
+The following documentation demonstrates how to use oxd's PHP library to send users from a PHP application to an OpenID Connect Provider (OP), like the [Gluu Server](https://gluu.org/gluu-server) or Google, for login.

 ## Sample Project

-[Download a sample project](https://github.com/GluuFederation/oxd-php-library/archive/3.1.1.zip) specific to this oxd library.
+Download a [Sample Project](https://github.com/GluuFederation/oxd-php-library/archive/3.1.1.zip) specific to this oxd-php library.

 ### System Requirements